google-github-actions/auth/README.md

     identities to use for impersonation in the chain.
 By default there are no delegates.

+-   `universe`: (Optional) The Google Cloud universe to use for constructing API endpoints.
+The default universe is "googleapis.com", which corresponds to https://cloud.google.com.
+Trusted Partner Cloud and Google Distributed Hosted Cloud should set this to their universe address.

+    You can also override individual API endpoints by setting the environment variable `GHA_ENDPOINT_OVERRIDE_<endpoint>` where endpoint is the API endpoint to override.
+This only applies to the `auth` action and does not persist to other steps.
+For example:

+    ```yaml
+    env:
+      GHA_ENDPOINT_OVERRIDE_oauth2: 'https://oauth2.myapi.endpoint/v1'
+    ```

 -   `cleanup_credentials`: (Optional) If true, the action will remove any created credentials from the filesystem upon completion.
 This only applies if "create_credentials_file" is true.
 The default is true.